edwardmccormick/edwardmccormick/README.md

 - 🌱 I'm currently learning: AWS, Docker, Kubernetes, Cloudformation/CDK/IAC.

-- 👯 I’m looking to collaborate on - helping someone see some better ways to handle a Lemmy instance, for example, or any other 'interesting idea with surprising uptime requirements.'
+- 👯 I’m looking to collaborate on - any technology here, but especially any project where you're needing more robust capabilities or uptime.
+A good example that I've been thinking about a lot: helping someone see some better ways to handle a Lemmy instance, for example, or any other 'interesting idea with surprising uptime requirements.'
 Let's DevOpserize it. :infinity: :shipit:

 - 💬 Ask me about...building, deploying, and maintaining your projects.
 Or any technology here - I tend to be a mile wide and an inch deep but I'm always willing to help.